webative-net/sysdev-frontend-2021/README.md

 4. Clean up the rest of the code in this repository, with regards to modern frontend development to get it in a shape that you are comfortable with maintaining and adding small features to.

+   **I upgraded the project with the latest technologies in my opinion.
+These are [Svelte](https://svelte.dev/), [Tailwind](https://tailwindcss.com/), [Babel](https://babeljs.io/), [PostCSS](https://postcss.org/), and others.
+This way, the repository is more organized (because of Svelte's components).
+By using Tailwind CSS, a utility-first CSS framework, its classes can be composed to build any design, directly in the markup.
+Babel ensures future devs will have access to the latest advancements in JavaScript.**

+   **What's new:**

+   - **Removed 'Compare' button as it was redundant.**
+   - **The selected station from each select box is not available on the other one.
+In this way, we can avoid having the same station selected in both boxes.
+The items in each select box are re-built on every change.**

+   **Release notes:**

+   - **Due to the nature of Tailwind CSS, the starting of the dev server is taking a while.
+In development mode, Tailwind's build system is not purging the unused atomic classes, which are many.
+After the project is started, any change will render very fast.
+This is not the case in production, as Tailwind purges unused classes at build time.**
+   - **Build the project as usual and run `npx serve build` to test the production environment, considering that the `npx` tool is already installed.**
+   - **I developed the project on a Linux platform.
+I took all the measures to make it work cross-platform in development.
+In case something is not working when launching the dev server, please use the production build to test it.**

 Make sure that the development environment and build script works at each pull request.